csccm-iitd/Koopman-reliability/README.md

 1. Install python package pytorch, numpy, pandas, matplotlib etc.

-2. Four numerical examples are given separately in folders and named as ‘Duffing_var_ics’, ‘Duffing_var_ics’,’ Example3_Truss’ and ‘Example4_Sixstorey_building.
+2. First two numerical examples are given separately in folders for the two different cases and named as ‘Duffing_var_ics’,‘Duffing_var_parameters’ and ‘Lorenz_ics’,‘Lorenz_var_parameters’.

-3. Add the ‘H-PCFE_p’ folder to numerical example folders to run.
+3. Add the data path use the run file to execute.